-It’s just after midnight, June 21, 2016, and I’m standing on the street outside the Reykjavik pub from which I have just emerged.
+It’s just after midnight on June 21st, and I’m standing on the street outside the Reykjavik pub from which I have just emerged.
 The sky above is clear and bright.
 Perhaps not as bright as when I went into the pub three hours ago but, then again, neither am I.

 In the last 24 hours, I rafted (and swam) a glacial river, photographed a massive waterfall from dozens of angles, explored a terrain pitted with geysers and geothermal vents and walked between the European and North American tectonic plates, touching each continent.
 I had been off-roading through the lava fields.
 Best, I had been expertly schooled in Icelandic culture.
 As midnight approached, I stopped to enjoy the summer solstice with several bottles of the nicely hoppy local micro-brew, Úlfur India Pale Ale.
 I’m glad I did.
 I needed the break and – well, back off, I’m on vacation.